raythurman2386/RuneOfTheDay/ROADMAP.md

 ## Future Enhancements

 - [x] Add a settings screen (e.g., manual theme toggle).
+- [x] Enhance runes and rune details and properly expand on rune knowledge
 - [ ] Implement a rune details page that is linked to from the runes list.
 - [ ] Create a quiz mode to test rune knowledge.
 - [ ] Support multiple languages via localization.